Tolomeo: Act 2

 Tolomeo loses his temper and declares to Elisa that he is not "Osmin" but is indeed the deposed joint ruler of Egypt.
 Elisa tells the resentful Araspe to bring "Delia" before them.
 This is done and Tolomeo rapturously declares his love to Seleuce.
-She, in order to protect Tolomeo, pretends she doesn't know what he is talking about, while in typical operatic fashion voicing her inner thoughts in parenthesis; how this deception is painful to her and she longs for her husband.
+She, in order to protect Tolomeo, pretends she doesn't know what he is talking about, while in typical operatic fashion voicing her inner thoughts in parentheses; how this deception is painful to her and she longs for her husband.

 Tolomeo reiterates that he cannot love Elisa and she rages at this.
 Tolomeo leaves and Alessandro enters, reiterating his love for Elisa.
 Elisa claims that the only way she can love him in return is if he murders his brother.
 Seleuce sings another lament and Tolomeo echoes her words in the background.
 Araspe bursts onto the scene and tries to rape Seleuce.
 Tolomeo can't bear the sight and rushes to defend his wife.
 He reveals their true identities, and Araspe sings ruggedly of how he will punish the lovers.
 The couple are left alone at the end of act two and touchingly sing synchronised for the first time of how their love for one another will doom them both.